 Computer science is the study of how information is organized and processed and addresses the design, analysis, implementation, efficiency and application of algorithms and data structures.
 The question at the root of computer science is – what can be automated?
 Hamilton students explore that question through hands-on courses and research that are – like the field itself – constantly evolving.
 The department regularly revises every course and introduces new ones to examine emerging theories and technologies.

-Katherine Droppa — computer science and art major
+Amelia Mattern — computer science major

 Students focus on both the experimental and theoretical sides of computer science, but they also consider the growing place computing has in the modern world.
 What are the ethical and social risks and benefits of such technology, and how do we manage them?